7

 Permission Sets in Salesforce

-You must be aware of the object-level security in Salesforce.
+You must be aware of the object level security Salesforce.
 Permission set groups are an integral part of Salesforce settings.
 These are simply permissions meant for the users.
 It helps the administrator control what permissions are given to each profile.

-Permission sets can be created to grant access to a specific job or task, regardless of the primary job function or title of the users they’re assigned to.
+Permission sets can be created to grant access to a specific job or task, regardless of the primary job function or title of the users assigned to it.
 Read along to understand the uses and creation process for permission sets in Salesforce.

-Permission sets in Salesforce are a collection of settings and permissions that determine user access to various platform tools and functions.
+Permission sets in Salesforce are collections of settings and permissions that determine a user’s access to various platform tools and functions.
 The settings and permissions available in permission sets are also found in profiles.
-Still, permission sets extend the functionality of users without changing their profiles.
+Still, permission sets extend users’ functionality without changing their profiles.

-You can use the permission set group in Salesforce to grant additional access to specific users on top of their existing profile permissions.
+You can use the permission set group in Salesforce to grant additional access to specific users beyond their existing profile permissions.
 There is no requirement to modify the current profile, create new profiles, or give an administrator profile where necessary.

 Permission Set Control